-Our last little adventure before settling into Portland was visiting Zion National Park for two weeks.
+Our last little adventure before settling into Portland was visiting Zion National Park in the winter for two weeks.
 I feel so blessed to have been able to spend a significant amount of time in so many National Parks this year, and Zion was no different.
-Mr. Misadventures and I had visited Zion during out Southwest roadtrip in 2012, but it was only for about 36 hours, which wasn’t nearly enough time to explore the park.
+Mr. Misadventures and I had visited Zion during our Southwest roadtrip in 2012, but it was only for about 36 hours, which wasn't nearly enough time to explore the park.

 Visiting Zion National Park in the winter is a whole other ball game.
 On the upside, there is hardly anyone there!
 We were there for two weeks, including a holiday weekend and the crowds (if you want to call them that) were manageable.
 In the off-season you are able to drive your car anywhere in the park, you are the master of your own destiny.
 During the regular season, unless you are taking the Mt.
 Carmel Road/Tunnel, you are forced to use the park's shuttle system.

-The downside is that you have to deal with the unpredictable weather.
-It was fine (sort of) for us as we had time to spare, but if you are only going for two or three days you may be bummed out if you can’t access some of the roads due to ice and snow.
-A lot of the hiking trails were impossible to manage and there was even a giant rock slide which cut off the Zion Canyon Road for several days!
+The downside is that you have to deal with unpredictable weather.
+It was fine (sort of) for us as we had time to spare, but if you are only going for two or three days you may be bummed out if you can't access some of the roads due to ice and snow.
+A lot of the hiking trails were impossible to manage and there was even a giant rockslide that cut off Zion Canyon Road for several days!

 We were particularly bummed out with how often the Kolob Canyon road was closed.
 It is higher in elevation, but it seemed to be no more difficult to clear than the Zion-Mt.
 Carmel Tunnel Road, yet it was closed more times than it was open.
 We were lucky to get in there three times over the two weeks we were there, we would have liked to have gone more, the views are stunning.